milliondollarscript/milliondollarscript/readme.txt

 Visit the [Million Dollar Script WordPress Plugin](https://milliondollarscript.com/million-dollar-script-wordpress-plugin/) page on the website for additional documentation.

 == Changelog ==

+= 2.5.15.0 =
+* Improvement: Cancelled blocks now appear as reserved on the ordering grid so it’s clear the area is temporarily unavailable.
+They’ll be cleaned up automatically based on your Order Timing settings.

 = 2.5.14 =
 * Perf: Faster block selection on the Order page.